Food and Nutrition Programs

 To be eligible, LEAs and/or schools must:

-• meet a minimum level of "identified students" for free meals in the year prior to implementing Community Eligibility;
+• meet a minimum level of "identified students" for free meals in the year prior to implementing CEP;

-• agree to serve free breakfast and lunches to all students;
+• serve free breakfast and lunches to all students; *

-• and agree to cover with the non-Federal funds any costs of providing free meals to students above the amounts provided by Federal assistance.
+• agree to cover with non-Federal funds costs in excess of Federal reimbursements.*

 What is an "Identified Student"?